OliverKurz/vc-icon-theme-collection/README.md

 ------------------------
 1. Choose a Linux distribution that supports MATE, Xfce, LXDE, or LXQt.

-2. cd into the directory that this archive was cloned or copied to and enter the commands:
+2. cd into the directory the archive was cloned or copied to and enter the commands:

 ```
 $ ./autogen.sh